antoinebollinger/AntoineBollinger_6_22012021/README.md

-# Openclassrooms project #6 : create a secured API
+# Openclassrooms Project #6: Build a Secure API for a Review App

+What I used: Node.js, Express, MongoDB.

 ## Getting started